JoyZadan/shop-kbeauty/README.md

 * Footer:
     * Shop K-Beauty fictitious address, email and phone number
     * About - brief blurb about the shop
-    * Policies
+    * Policies - links to privacy policy, terms and conditions, return and refund policy and shipping policy pages
-    * Social Media Links (Facebook, Instagram, Pinterest and Twitter)
+    * Follow Us - Social Media Links (Facebook, Instagram, Pinterest and Twitter)
         * I created a mock business page only for Facebook.
 I wanted to create an example of how a well thought out SEO strategy + the extra meta tags on specific pages can work well together to provide a better user experience for visitors and shoppers as well as save the shop owners the time to have to tailor every social media post, especially when they want to promote or call attention to specific products, brands or special deals.
     * Payment Processing Statement
     * Copyright and Disclaimer